The Commonwealth Electoral Act 1918 (Electoral Act) outlines the redistribution processes.

 Origins of name

-The Division of Clark is named for Andrew Inglis Clark (1848–1907), in recognition of his contributions to the political and legal systems which have had a lasting and perpetual impact on Australia through his involvement with Federation and the development of the Australian Constitution.
+The Electorate of Clark is named for Andrew Inglis Clark (1848–1907), in recognition of his contributions to the political and legal systems which have had a lasting and perpetual impact on Australia through his involvement with Federation and the development of the Australian Constitution.

-Creation of electoral division
+Creation of electorate

 More information